davidkennedydev/setup-projects-in-any-programming-language/README.md

 # Setup Projects in Any Programing Language

-> This article is being writen as a blog while I configure my development environment.
+> This is a piece of a blog while I configure my development environment.